move-up-icon

 It depends on which Boba deployment you are using.
 Each underlying settlement layer has its own transaction costs, which means that each Boba deployment has a different security cost to successfully run the network.
 In general a Boba deployment is 10x to 60x cheaper than its underlying settlement layer.
 You can check the amount of gas you’re saving on Boba using L2 fees or the Boba gateway

-Can I cancel transactions on Boba?
+Can I cancel transactions on Boba Network?

 No. A transaction cannot be canceled once it successfully has been submitted.